-Generative AI is the name for algorithms that can produce new content (instead of presenting content that already exists, like a search engine) in response to a written input, or prompt.
+Generative AI (genAI) is the name for algorithms that can produce new content (instead of presenting content that already exists, like a search engine) in response to a written input, or prompt.
 The new content can be text, images, code, or other media.
 As with any other resources, you need to evaluate the result to check its reliability, bias, timeliness, authority and accuracy.
 This guide will help you to do that.

-As generative AI tools become more popular and accessible, you'll need to develop something called ‘AI literacy’.
-This will enable you to evaluate different AI technologies so that you can use generative AI safely, ethically and responsibly.
+With the increase in popularity and accessibility of genAI tools, you'll need to develop something called ‘AI literacy’.
+This will enable you to evaluate different AI technologies so that you can use genAI safely, ethically and responsibly.
 Using this guide is your first step!

 Remember that new content does not mean new ideas.